PDong-MT/FL_Cataloger/README.md

 Known Issues:
 -Lynx will automatically write over previous images, so if Joe Smith from Random University is encountered in another meet you are cataloging, only the most recent image will be saved.
 You can subvert this by moving older images to new folders.
 -This entire program can be run via CLI by grabbing the processor.js file and running it via Node.
-If you don't know what this means, you should likely download the Electron based file at www.FieldWorks.app/catalog/FL_cataloger.lss and www.FieldWorks.app/catalog/FL_cataloger_Setup.exe
+If you don't know what this means, you should likely download the Electron based file below.

+Old Files:
+www.FieldWorks.app/catalog/FL_cataloger.lss
+www.FieldWorks.app/catalog/FL_Cataloger_Setup.exe

+New Downloads, as of 11-26-2022: www.FieldWorks.app/catalog/FL_cataloger_Bib.lss
+www.FieldWorks.app/catalog/FL_Cataloger_Setup_1.1.exe  (Outputs Affiliation_AthleteName.jpg)
+www.FieldWorks.app/catalog/FL_cataloger_Setup_1.1_bib_1Camera.exe (Outputs ID#.jpg, set to camera 1, ideal for road races without a line scan in #1) www.FieldWorks.app/catalog/FL_cataloger_Setup_1.1_bib_2Camera.exe (Outputs ID#.jpg, set to camera 2)